jackoalan/PSPL/Extensions/PMDLFormat/Specification.md

         * Drawing-index mesh count (32-bit word)
         * Drawing mesh
             * Mesh blob-relative offset (32-bit word)
-                * In `PAR2` models, the BSP-tree leaves may multiply-reference meshes that extend across leaf-nodes.
+                * In `PAR2` models, the octree leaves may multiply-reference meshes that extend across leaf-nodes.
 Due to the possibility of over-draw in this indexing-scheme, the MSB of this offset value is set to 1 when this mesh is drawn so the PMDL runtime won't